Configuration

 Panache can persist CLI lint/format cache entries between runs to speed up workspace re-runs when files and config are unchanged.

-cache-dir = ".panache-cache"
+cache-dir = "/absolute/path/to/cache-dir"

 cache-dir